Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Prescribed Ricci curvature

-Set $\delta_1=1-y_0-\hat h_r(1-y_0-\delta)$.
+Set $\delta_1=\hat h'(y_0+\delta)-y_0$.
 Clearly, $\delta_1\in(0,x-y_0)$.
-Our next step is to introduce a map $\Sigma$ acting from $\mathcal T_{y_0+\delta}\setminus\mathcal T_{y_0}$ to $\mathcal T_{y_0+\delta_1}\setminus\mathcal T_{y_0}$ if $y_0\ne0$ and from $\mathcal T_{\delta}$ to $\mathcal T_{\delta_1}$ if $y_0=0$.
+Our next step is to introduce a map $\Sigma$ acting from $U_{y_0+\delta}\setminus U_{y_0}$ to $U_{y_0+\delta_1}\setminus U_{y_0}$ if $y_0\ne0$ and from $U_{\delta}$ to $U_{\delta_1}$ if $y_0=0$.
 Define $\Sigma$ by the equality

-employing our cylindrical coordinates.
+employing our coordinates.
 It is easy to see that $\Sigma$ is a diffeomorphism.
-We turn our attention to the metric $\hat G=\Sigma^*G$ (the asterisk stands for pullback).
-Evidently, this metric can be written in the form
+Next we consider the metric $\hat G=\Sigma^*G$ (the asterisk stands for pullback).
+Evidently, we can write this metric in the form